Sign up with EmailLog in

 For those who remain patient and vigilant, the Markdown Phase can offer opportunities to accumulate cryptocurrencies at discounted prices, preparing for the next Accumulation Phase and the start of a new cycle.

-Factors That Affect a Crypto Market Cycle
+Factors That Affect a Cryptocurrency Market Cycle

-Bitcoin Halvings: Every four years, the issuance rate of new Bitcoin (BTC) is cut in half in an event known as “the Bitcoin Halving”.With a reduction in supply, demand for BTC can increase, which generally pushes the price of BTC higher.
-As the market's leading asset, when Bitcoin's price rises, most other asset prices (except Stablecoins) tend to increase too.
-Historically, Bitcoin's halvings have coincided with a new markup phase, making it a good indicator to pay attention to.
+Every four years, the issuance rate of new Bitcoin (BTC) is cut in half in an event known as “the Bitcoin Halving”.
+With a reduction in supply, demand for BTC can increase, which generally pushes the price of BTC higher.
+As the market's leading asset, when Bitcoin's price rises, most other asset prices tend to increase too.
+Historically, Bitcoin's Halvings have coincided with a new markup phase, making it a good indicator to pay attention to.

-Regulation and policy changes: Government policies and regulations related to cryptocurrencies and crypto trading, such as taxation, security measures, or bans, can significantly influence market cycles by either encouraging or discouraging investor participation.
+Government policies and regulations related to cryptocurrencies and crypto trading, such as taxation, security measures, or bans, can significantly influence market cycles by either encouraging or discouraging investor participation.

 How Long Does a Crypto Cycle Last?

 Observing these patterns, some investors subscribe to the "four-year cycle theory."
 This idea proposes that a major markup phase occurs a few months after Bitcoin's supply is halved every four years.
-Where crypto assets then reach unsustainable peaks before their prices drop and stabilize close to the previous cycle's highs.
+Where crypto assets then reach unsustainable peaks before their prices drop and stabilise close to the previous cycle's highs.
 They remain in this accumulation phase until the next Bitcoin halving.

 Investment Considerations